BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/solidity-by-example.md

     /// to the beneficiary.
     function auctionEnd() public {
         // It is a good guideline to structure functions that interact
-        // with other contracts (i.e. they call functions or send TOMO)
+        // with other contracts (i.e. they call functions or send VIC)
         // into three phases:
         // 1. checking conditions
         // 2. performing actions (potentially changing conditions)
         // 3. interacting with other contracts
         // If these phases are mixed up, the other contract could call
         // back into the current contract and modify the state or cause
-        // effects (TOMO payout) to be performed multiple times.
+        // effects (VIC payout) to be performed multiple times.
         // If functions called internally include interaction with external
         // contracts, they also have to be considered interaction with
         // external contracts.